EveIsReal/boredom-book/README.md

 # Boredombook
-A social-media-network for people being bored.
+A social-media-network for boring people.

 ## Features